SinatraFAF/portfolio/Sentiment Analysis/sentiment-analysis-README.md

 # Sentiment Analysis

-A text classification model that predicts sentiment (positive/negative, or positive/neutral/negative) from written text such as product reviews or social media posts.
+A text classification model that predicts sentiment (positive/negative, or positive/neutral/negative) from written text such as product reviews.

 ## Problem Statement